Dates: Friday, May 10, 2019

 Interactivity Options: Teacher using a Chat Box

-In this 45-minute program, students will travel on a virtual expedition into our Solar System to explore impact craters on a mystery object, and how they compare to impact craters on Earth.
+In this 45-minute program, students will travel on a virtual expedition within our Solar System to explore impact craters on a mystery object, and how they compare to impact craters on Earth.

 During the scale model investigation, they will place the cutouts of these objects on maps of Golden Gate Park, San Francisco, and the United States to conceptualize and compare their sizes.
-Student will also made inferences about how these objects’ surface and shape has been affected by impacts.
+Students will then make inferences about how the objects’ surface and shape has been affected by impacts.

-After exploring the scale of these objects, students will compare their orbits and make more inferences about how an object’s orbit might affect its likelihood of impact.
+After exploring the scale of these objects, students will compare their orbits and extrapolate further about how an object’s orbit might affect the likelihood of impact.
 Students will then observe images of an impact on Jupiter’s surface to examine what impacts look like on gaseous planets.

 Finally, as a learning community, we will discuss our collected evidence to hypothesize if we think all objects in the Solar System are affected by impacts.